Alaa-S-M/Functions_Implementation_JS/README.md

 # Functions_Implementation_JS

-The repository is created due to training purposes.
+The repository is created for training purposes.
 It contains an implementation of 4 Functions in JavaScript, and HTML file for testing the last function.

 The Functions: